Attachment Wounds and Relational Trauma

 • Emotional inconsistency or unpredictability

-• Caregivers who were loving at times but unavailable at others
+• Caregivers who were loving sometimes, unavailable at other times

 How Attachment Patterns Form